top of page

 Outside the comfort zone

-In wilderness medicine, you may have to work with injuries and diagnoses you are not used to.
-Managing and prioritizing these conditions, on your own, until evacuation can save an expedition or a life.
-To give a few examples, lightning strikes are not as uncommon as you might think and rabies is widespread in some parts of the world.
+In wilderness medicine, you are forced to work with injuries and diagnoses you are not used to.
+Being able to manage and prioritize these conditions on your own until evacuation can save an expedition or a life.
+Lightning strikes are not as uncommon as you might think and rabies is prevalent in parts of the world.

 bottom of page